Rasbash Lecture

 1975 – Examinations revamped with a new format and syllabus

-The Syllabus Revision Sub-Committee revamped the Membership Examination, introducing two compulsory subjects (Fire Engineering Science and Fire Safety) and four optional ones (Fixed installations, building construction, management and administration and fire service operations) —of which two must be taken—reflecting the broader skills required of fire engineers.
+The Syllabus Revision Sub-Committee revamped the Membership Examination, introducing two compulsory subjects (Fire Engineering Science and Fire Safety) and four optional ones (Fixed installations, building construction, management and administration and fire service operations) reflecting the broader skills required of fire engineers.
+The year also saw a new overseas branch inaugurated in Singapore.

 1980 – The IFE is awarded charitable status

-Following consultation and meeting the legal requirements for public benefit, the IFE was granted Charitable Status by the Charity Commission.
+Following consultation and in compliance with the legal requirements for public benefit, the IFE was granted charitable status by the Scottish Charity Regulator.
+IFE membership now surpassed 8,500.

 1989 - Handbook for Fire Engineers was published